twinbasic/documentation/docs/Reference/Categories.md

 permalink: /Reference/Categories/
 ---

-This chapter describes the global statements, procedures, functions and properties that form the core of the twinBASIC language.
+This chapter lists the global statements and procedures that form the core of the twinBASIC language.

 {: .warning }

-> Work in Progress
+> Work in Progress Below

 # Categorical List

 ## Compiler Control

-* [Option](#option) - configure a compiler option
+* [Option](../../tB/Core/Option) - configure a compiler option
 * [#If ...
 Then ...
 Else](##if-...-then-...-else) - enable or disable compilation of enclosed code

 ## Declarations and Definitions